themayankjha/JAKYM/README.md

 - On Linux - <https://www.tecmint.com/install-ffmpeg-in-linux/>
 - On Windows - <https://www.wikihow.com/Install-FFmpeg-on-Windows>

-### Installing simpleaudio (Optional on Linux)
+### Installing simpleaudio

-simpleaudio is an optional pydub dependency, it works fine on linux without installing but gives major issues on windows.
+simpleaudio is an optional pydub dependency, however as it is essential for proper working of jakym.
+Not installing simpleaudio gives major issues on both Linux and Windows.

 #### On Linux